Skip to header Skip to Content Skip to Footer

 GTA Application Process

-When there are openings, a request for applications will be sent out on the MPA listserve.
+When there are openings, a request for applications will be sent out on the MPA listserv.
 If you are interested in applying for one of our GTA openings, at that time, please send a current resume and a cover letter as email attachments.
-In your cover letter be sure to indicate any knowledge, skills, and abilities that will enable you to make a contribution as a GTA.
+In your cover letter, indicate any knowledge, skills, and abilities that are relevant to the position.
 You should also indicate your preferences with respect to the research clusters with which you are interested in working.
-These materials should be submitted electronically via email to the MPA director, Dr. Mark Imperial
+These materials should be submitted electronically via email to the MPA coordinator, Craig Kelly (kellyc@uncw.edu).

 Non-MPA Graduate Assistantships